tauseefasad/tauseefasad/README.md

-Hi there, I’m @tauseefasad
+Hi there, I’m @tauseefasad.
 I am a full-time computer science student seeking to grow my expertise and passion in data science.
-I’m currently learning Python, Java, HTML, CSS, C#
+I’m currently learning Python, Java, HTML, CSS, C#.
 I’m passively looking forward to increase my skills to collaborate with tech companies.

 How to reach me: